JHarp199345/Gwriter/README.md

 # Writing Dashboard

-A comprehensive writing dashboard for Obsidian that integrates AI-powered chapter generation, micro-editing, and character management into your writing workflow.
+A writing dashboard plugin that integrates AI-powered chapter generation, micro-editing, and character management into your writing workflow.

 ## Features